US STOCKS-Wall St posts worst day since Nov. 7 on gold's drop, Boston blasts

 NEW YORK, April 15 (Reuters) - U.S. stocks posted their worst day since Nov.
 7 on Monday as big declines in the price of gold, oil and other commodities fed a broad selloff in equities.

-Weaker-than-expected data from China sparked the initial decline, but selling accelerated late in the session as reports of two explosions in Boston near the finish line of the Boston Marathon unnerved investors.
+Selling accelerated late in the session as reports of explosions in Boston near the finish line of the Boston Marathon added to investors’ nervousness.

-Commodity-related shares led stocks’ losses, with gold suffering its worst two-day sell-off in 30 years as the China data fueled worries about the strength of the global economy.
+Commodity-related shares led stocks’ losses, with gold suffering its worst two-day sell-off in 30 years following weaker-than-expected Chinese data that fueled worries about global growth.
 The SPDR Gold Shares ETF lost 8.8 percent to $131.31 on record volume.

 “I don’t think the market has much tolerance for bad news,” said Uri Landesman, president of Platinum Partners in New York.